Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 While the simplistic mantra to cut out fat to improve health has been more-or-less debunked, and most nutrition and health experts now talk about good and bad fats instead, it has not been established just how much good dietary fat each day is optimal for our health.
 In fact, an ideal diet is probably not based on some preset amount but on incorporating some high-quality fat while keeping an eye on overall daily caloric consumption.

 Here’s how I look at it: Good fat is essential for our health but it is also the most calorically dense of the macronutrients.
-Protein and carbohydrates each contain 4 calories per gram while fat contains 9 calories per gram (remember that fat molecules store more energy than sugar molecules).
-When we consume more calories than we burn in a given day, our bodies store the extra energy as fat (triglyceride) in adipose tissue around the waist.
-Adipose cells are metabolically active and when they swell with fat, they make pro-inflammatory hormones that work against our health and longevity.
-So, the more healthy fat I put into a meal, the smaller I make my serving size.
-So, which fats are healthy and which are unhealthy?
-What seems to be true has changed a lot over the last three decades but before we start naming names, we’ll need to do a quick overview of dietary fat.
+Protein and carbohydrates each contain 4 calories per gram while fat contains 9 calories per gram (remember that fat molecules store more energy than sugar molecules which is we we feel so much energy on a keto diet).
+When we consume more calories than we burn in a given day, our bodies store the extra energy mainly as fat (triglyceride) in adipose tissue around the waist and deep in our abdomens, around the visceral organs.
+Adipose cells in the visceral storage compartment are metabolically active and when they swell with fat, they make pro-inflammatory hormones that work against our health and longevity.
+I’ll be talking about this later in more depth but for now, let’s just take a note that generally speaking, the more (healthy) fat I add into a meal, the smaller I make my serving size to avoid taking in too many calories.

 The fat in beef and pork (think of the white rind around a ribeye steak or pork chop) is a form of saturated fat.
-Chemically, saturated fats have no double bonds in their carbon chains.
-That makes them solid at room temp.
+Chemically, saturated fats have no double bonds in their carbon chains making them solid at room temp.
 By contrast, polyunsaturated fats such as vegetable and seed oils, have multiple double bonds in their carbon chains which makes them quite liquidy at room temp.
 Olive oil, a monounsaturated fat with just one double bond in its carbon chain, is somewhere in between; it pours at room temp but more slowly than its watery polyunsaturated cousins.

 And The Sydney Diet Heart Study showed that men who replaced saturated fat with polyunsaturated fat, despite seeing a lowering of their LDL (bad) cholesterol, actually experienced an increase in heart attack risk of 60% and an increased risk of death from any cause (all-cause mortality) of 70%!